HackYourFuture-CPH/program/courses/foundation/databases/pre-read/intro-diagram-making-and-reading.md

 Data types differ slightly, mostly in name, accross different [DBMS's](./intro-dbms.md).

-Here we have listed data types for SQLite, which you are going to use in the class. **No need to remember all of these**.
+Here we have listed data types for SQLite, which you are going to use in the session. **No need to remember all of these**.
 Keep in mind, you can alway refer back to this cheat-sheets or use [documentation](https://www.sqlite.org/datatype3.html) when in doubt!

 | Data Type | Description       | Usage                           |
 | --------- | ----------------- | ------------------------------- |